OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: OccuFly Dataset

 \subsection{Dataset Evaluation}

-We assess OccuFly against established vision-based terrestrial SSC datasets (\cref{tab_benchmark_datasets}).
+\textbf{SSC Ground-Truth.} Since OccuFly provides the first real-world aerial SSC dataset, we compare it against established terrestrial datasets (\cref{tab_benchmark_datasets}).
 Similar to SemanticKITTI~\cite{behley2019semantickitti}, which introduced real-world SSC to autonomous driving, OccuFly introduces real-world SSC to the aerial domain, but at a substantially larger scale: the number of samples is more than five times higher, and the total number of labeled voxels is over six times larger than SemanticKITTI.
-OccuFly further provides the largest class taxonomy ($22$ classes) among the compared SSC datasets while adhering to SSCBench-style data structuring~\cite{li2024sscbench} for seamless integration.
+OccuFly further provides the largest class taxonomy while adhering to the SSCBench-style data structure~\cite{li2024sscbench} for seamless integration.

-\textit{3D Reconstruction Quality.} We quantify geometric consistency of the SfM+MVS pipeline (\cref{subsubsec_3d_reconstruction}) using the standard RMSE reprojection error.
-Across all scenes, the average reprojection RMSE of \SI{1.24}{pixels} demonstrates strong geometric fidelity~\cite{hartley2003multiple}, reflecting precise SfM/MVS alignment under high-resolution inputs.
-Scene-wise reprojection errors and qualitative reconstructions for all scenes are provided in the supplementary, while representative results are shown in \cref{fig_data_gen_framework}.
+\textbf{Depth Map Ground-Truth.} In \cref{tab_depth_datasets}, we compare OccuFly to other real-world, low-altitude aerial datasets that include metric depth maps.
+To the best of our knowledge, WildUAV~\cite{florea2021wilduav} and UseGeo~\cite{Nex2024UseGeo} are the only publicly available datasets of this kind.
+OccuFly is substantially larger, providing more than $13\times$ and more than $24\times$ as many metric depth maps, respectively, while spanning a broader range of environments and seasons.
+This positions OccuFly as the largest and most diverse publicly available low‑altitude metric depth estimation dataset to date, which further enables holistic vision-based 3D scene understanding, such as SSC.

-\textit{Volumetric Completeness.} Although classical multi-view reconstruction may leave holes in texture-poor regions, our class-aware densification and voxelization (\cref{subsubsec_voxelization}) remove such artifacts in the final volumetric ground-truth.
-Additional reconstructions and resulting scene-level grids are included in the supplementary.
+\textbf{3D Reconstruction.} We evaluate the 3D foundation model DepthAnything3~\cite{lin2025depthanything3} on all scenes of OccuFly, as illustrated in \cref{fig_SfMMVS_vs_DA3}, and observe an average metric scale deviation of \SI{526}{\percent}.
+This result supports our choice of classical SfM+MVS reconstruction and aligns with prior work~\cite{wu2025aerialblocks}, indicating that current 3D foundation models struggle to reliably handle aerial imagery.
+Additionally, we quantify geometric consistency of the SfM+MVS pipeline using the standard RMSE reprojection error.
+Across all scenes, an average reprojection error of $1.24$ pixels demonstrates strong geometric fidelity~\cite{hartley2003multiple}, reflecting precise 2D-3D alignment under high-resolution inputs.
+Scene-wise reconstructions and reprojection errors are provided in the supplementary.